 Why make resin rings?

-So, we already know why rings are fun to make.
-It’s one of the few pieces of jewelry you can wear and admire at the same time.
-But you may be wondering, what’s so unique about making resin rings?
+Rings are a piece of jewelry you can wear and admire at the same time.
+But what’s so awesome about making resin rings?

 A rainbow of colors at your fingertips

-You can choose to color your resin anything you want!
-Whether you want an opaque resin ring or a transparent colored resin ring, you can make them all!
-Resin rings also look great when made with glitters, micas, flowers, and – well – most anything can color them!
+You can choose to color your resin anything you want.
+Whether you want opaque or transparent colors, you’ve got plenty of choices.
+Resin rings also look great when made with glitters, micas, flowers, beads and – well – most anything.
+Here are more ideas of things to include in resin.

 Resin is affordable

 For less than $100, you can get a beginner resin kit, a resin ring mold, and resin colors to make your ring.
-Try doing that by buying gold or silver metal plus the equipment you need to make it!
+Try doing that buying gold or silver metal, plus the equipment you need to make it.

-If you’re anything like me and shy away from the ‘mall jewelry store’ for something more adventurous, then you will love resin!
-Resin ring molds come in various shapes and sizes, which you can easily personalize however you want.
+If you shy away from the ‘typical jewelry store’ for something more adventurous, then you’ll love resin.
+Resin ring molds come in various shapes and sizes, which you can easily personalize to fit your style.

 What supplies do you need to make resin rings?